tmoens/tennis-canada-stats-client/rememory.md

 Configuring apache => make sure you proxy requests to the tc_stats_server to the port on which the server is running.
 This ought to have been done elsewhere, but it is done in the main apache config file.

+## OKTA

+OK like, holy cow.
+You follow every little step in their documentation for creating a "custom" login page.
+EVERY one.
+Doing stupid stuff you know does not matter.
+You download their example app.
+It works fine.
+You duplicate it in your app.
+It does not.
+Oh darn.
+How do you spell darn, starting with an F?
+Did their documentation tell you how the heck to get the .css for the signin widget into your application?
+No.  You end up looking in the browser debugger - you do not have the .css, the example does.
+How the blazes did they load it?
+HOW?
+HOW?
+Oh well, EVERYONE knows to add a line to the styles array in the angular.json file.
+Right?
+Am I Right?
+AM I RIGHT?
+DAMN DAMN DAMN hours go by to find that puppy.

 To make a production build